Moduurn/redbarnmobileorders-binary/readme.txt

 EXE file to pull daily Moduurn mobile orders for registered Redbarn stores.
-If optional arguments are not passed it will get the data for current day.
+If optional arguments are not passed it will get the data for current day in the current folder.

 Usage : moduurnorders --savefolder={destinationfolder} --searchdate={date in YYYY-MM-DD format}.